TeoAndB/SocialGraphs_Project_Website/content/apps/graphs.md

 It seems that the node degrees tend to follow a power-law distribution, but the graph is too small for this to be certain.
 More data would be needed to confirm this

-Oh well, that's it for the Network Visualization and Analsys.
+Oh well, that's it for the Network Visualization and Analysis.
 Click on 'Home' on the sidebar and check out the other sections for more fun!